Pecners/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yo yo my name is Winnie the Bish and I'm here to tell yall what's up!
+I've spent my twenties exploring the world and different potential careers.
+Through my work as a Peace Corps volunteer and as a young